 Life is full of ups and downs.
 Not every time we get the results we expect.
 Life is not easy to understand and it is different for different people.

-Think about the renowned people they worked a day in and day out to achieve their goals.
-Our wishes don’t fulfill immediately we should have to work hard for it.
+Think about the renowned people who worked day in and day out to achieve their goals.
+Our wishes don’t fulfill immediately we should have to work hard for them.

 Just look at this pencil.
 Do you know how it is made?